94kazakov/book3/src/hackathons/business-location/index.md

 1. Are there other 24 hours diners within 2km?
 2. Are there any 24-hour non restaurant businesses within 2km?
 3. Any clubs within 2 km?
-4. Any bars within 2km?
+*4. Any bars within 2km? - Denis
 5. Any music venues within 2km?
 6. Any movie theatres within 2km?
 7. Are there any 3 star or lower establishments within 2km?